Two Shall Become One

 2. Marriage is a lifetime covenant (vv.5-9).
 As a covenant, marriage reflects God’s covenant keeping character.
 This is why Jesus says, “What therefore God has joined together, let not man separate” (v.9).
 The concession Moses made for divorce was not to open the door wide for divorce but to discourage and warn against it.
 Why is Jesus so adamant on this point?

 3. Marriage is a work of God (v.9).
-Even if a husband and wife are not Christians, marriage is still a work of God’s providence and evidence of God’s law written on the (Rom.2:14-16).
+Even if a husband and wife are not Christians, marriage is still a work of God’s providence and evidence of God’s law written on the heart (Rom.2:14-16).

 4. Divorce is never pleasing to God.
 There is no such thing as a divorce that pleases God and brings Him honor (Mal.2:16).
 To say otherwise would be like saying there are times when lying or stealing please God.
 Of course, God can take divorce and work good out of it, but that does not give us permission.